 SUPPLY CHAINS NEED TO ADD VALUE FOR ALL PARTICIPANTS

-- The first is the supply chain is not structured in a suitable manner to meet their targeted market segments’ needs.
+- The supply chain is not structured in a suitable manner to meet their targeted market segments’ needs.

 Supply Chain Management is a vast and fascinating arena wherein all participants are required to perform in an aligned, collaborative, and engaged manner to achieve objectives.
 As in other disciplines within the business, to achieve set goals it is essential to have the right level of expertise on board.

-The expectations of each customer segment needs to be well understood to develop your competitive strategy.
+The expectations of each market segment targeted needs to be well understood to develop your competitive strategy.
 The supply chain team will determine whether, in their current form, they can support all requirements of each market segment targeted.
-Where there are gaps in meeting a segment’s needs, the company must either invest in order to close them, or decline to support that customer segment until they are in a position to do so.
+Where there are gaps in meeting a segment’s needs, the company must either invest to close them, or decline to support that market segment until they are in a position to do so.

-Coterie SCM ensures you will have an expert with a post-graduate degree in this field to ensure the management of your supply chains will become a value-adding function within your organisation.
+Coterie SCM ensures you will have an experienced expert with a post-graduate degree to ensure your supply chains become a value-adding functions of the business.
+Coterie teams can identify opportunities that raise performance levels and reduce costs across all functions, both internally and with your partners.

 Without this expertise the following shortfalls are often encountered: